Last Updated on 06/03/2022

 Related: Top 10 Best Merino Wool Base Layers

 Second to merino hiking socks are your regular wool socks.
 They perform day in day out without losing any of the most important functions.
 They’re not so good in warm environments, as your feet can become too warm but I would rather wear wool socks and have hot feet than not have the cushion of pure wool.
+Wool is a fantastic natural insulator which is why it makes a great liner for snowboard gloves.

-Pros: Wool socks are anti-bacterial, durable, moisture wicking to prevent blisters, comfortable, thick, and warm.
+Pros: Wool socks are anti-bacterial, durable, moisture-wicking to prevent blisters, comfortable, thick, and warm.

 Cons: They are more expensive than other alternatives, and can be too thick for some people.